platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 const movies = data?.movies || [];
 ```

-Now lets update the *Movie* field in the component template to use the
+Now let us update the *Movie* field in the component template to use the
-array of movies that we've retrieved from the API:
+array of movies that we have retrieved from the API:

 ```astro
 <label for="movie" class="block">